Dragonmystic707/exalted-reincarnated/docs/Lunars/Charms.md

 If they have Prey's Skin Disguise, they also may mimic and alter clothing.

-Accurately Mimicking a *specific* pattern is a contested roll of (Cunning + Shapeshifting) vs. the target's (Insight + Awareness) defense.
+Accurately Mimicking a *specific* pattern is a contested roll of (Wits + Shapeshifting) vs. the target's (Insight + Awareness) defense.

 ### Prey’s Skin Disguise